Java Advanced Imaging

 Java Advanced Imaging (JAI) is a Java platform extension API which allows developers to create their own image manipulation routines.

 JAI is provided as a free download directly from Oracle Corporation for the Windows, Solaris, and Linux platforms.
 Apple Inc. provides an OS X version of the API from their website for Mac OS X v10.3.
 JAI ships with Mac OS X v10.4 and later.

 While the API is provided in Java, platform-specific implementations can either use the pure Java implementation or provide an implementation that takes advantage of native technology on the platform to provide better performance.

-The API was superseded by the Java Image I/O API, starting with Java 1.4.
+The JAI file format codecs were superseded by the Java Image I/O API, starting with Java 1.4.

+The Java Advanced Imaging project was donated by Oracle to the Eclipse Foundation and continues as the Eclipse ImageN project.